 Food service positions can vary from supervising the bistro/bar areas to managing the culinary staff.
 Graduates employed in events are involved with event sales, catering, entertainment and event management.

 What will I learn?

-Students in Westmoreland’s Hotel and Resort Management programs take classes with other Culinary Arts/Hospitality students.
+Students in the program take classes with other Culinary Arts/Hospitality students.
 This provides them with an overall view and understanding of the industry and the other professionals they will supervise/manage.

 Many of the faculty in our programs are also employed in the industry at regionally and nationally recognized hotel, resort and event venues, which brings the most current information to our students.

 The degree and diploma programs include an internship, which requires the student to have supervised employment in the field.